.

-Most recently, he worked as an Archive Technician on Community Voices, a publication commemorating the 50th anniversary of the Camphill Village Kimberton Hills community.
+Most recently, he volunteered his time as an Archive Technician on Community Voices, a publication commemorating the 50th anniversary of the Camphill Village Kimberton Hills community.
 His latest international trip was to the car-free island of Lyngør (off the coast of Norway) to create medium and large format photographs with the expert assistance of Ole Brodersen, developed and printed in the photographer’s converted-sail-loft darkroom.
-His latest freelance gig was as a Casting Assistant for Dina Fiasconaro‘s three-channel video installation “There is No One What Will Take Care of You”—which will screen as part of the Opioid Wakes exhibition at Zo Gallery in Baltimore, Maryland.
+His latest freelance gig was as a Production Assistant for Dina Fiasconaro‘s short film “Beneath the Remains”—which screened as part of GRRL HAUS CINEMA’s Gimme 5 series.

-This fall, Lucas will be a student in the Certificate Program at The L. Jeffrey Selznick School of Film Preservation.
-He previously served as a year-round Assistant Manager at The SNF Parkway/Maryland Film Festival, a Programming Associate for the virtual editions of MdFF 2020 and 2021, and a volunteer video clerk at Beyond Video.
+Lucas is currently a Session Assistant at the Rare Book School.
+He previously served as an intern for the George Eastman Museum’s Moving Image Department, a year-round Assistant Manager at The SNF Parkway/Maryland Film Festival, a Programming Associate for the virtual editions of MdFF 2020 and 2021, and a volunteer video clerk at Beyond Video.
 He is a member of the Irish Arts Center.

 E-MAIL: lucaspatrickcullen@gmail.com